What services does Rbate offer to manufacturers and service providers?

-You order claim codes from Rbate in multiples of 1000, either as downloadable raw code sets, as rolls of standard rebate stickers, on which the codes are securely concealed, or on custom media of your own design.
+You order Claim Codes from Rbate in multiples of 1000, either as downloadable raw code sets, as rolls of standard rebate cards, on which the codes are securely concealed, or on custom media of your own design.
 You then distribute these codes with the appropriate products.
 Consumers submit their claim on Rbate.com using these codes.
 Rbate handles all processing and payment of these claims.Claim codes can be purchased through the Rebate Groups link for the product in question, found on the Products Page of your Rbate account.
-You can either pay for codes and labels from your account balances, by credit card, or directly from a US bank account.
+You can either pay for codes and cards from your account balances, by credit card, or directly from a US bank account.

-If you select the "Require Activation" option on a Rebate Group, each Claim Code in that Rebate Group needs to be individually activated by scanning a barcode on the rebate label/card (or by entering the associated barcode number) before that code can be used to make a rebate claim.These activations are either done at point-of-sale (either by you as product maker, or by a retailer using an Rbate Helper account that you have authorised), or after you've validated a purchase yourself.
-This latter option allows you to activate rebate labels of validated purchases without sending anything to the purchaser, although an alternative is to eschew rebate labels and email validated purchasers rebate claim links.
+If you select the "Require Activation" option on a Rebate Group, each Claim Code in that Rebate Group needs to be individually activated by scanning a barcode on the rebate card/card (or by entering the associated barcode number) before that code can be used to make a rebate claim.These activations are either done at point-of-sale (either by you as product maker, or by a retailer using an Rbate Helper account that you have authorised), or after you've validated a purchase yourself.
+This latter option allows you to activate rebate cards of validated purchases without sending anything to the purchaser, although an alternative is to eschew rebate cards and email validated purchasers rebate claim links.
 Requiring code activation makes it harder for someone to fraudlently receive a rebate by either stealing products or surreptitiously revealing codes.
-You may however decide against requiring code activation if the nature of your product or retail environment make this unlikely, if you will do your own purchase validation (by for example only issuing claim codes to those who send you receipts), if some of your retailers don't have the infrastructure to handle activation, or if you are happy to rely on Rbate manually inactivating codes for you if you can promptly detect theft or fraud.
+You may however decide against requiring code activation if the nature of your product or retail environment make this unlikely, if you will do your own purchase validation (by for example only issuing Claim Codes to those who send you receipts, needed when you require multiple purchases for rebate eligibility), if some of your retailers don't have the infrastructure to handle activation, or if you are happy to rely on Rbate manually inactivating codes for you if you can promptly detect theft or fraud.